stonepros/stone/doc/rados/configuration/osd-config-ref.rst

 ``osd_mount_options {fs-type}``

-:Description: Options used when mounting a Ceph Filestore OSD of type {fs-type}.
+:Description: Options used when mounting a Stone Filestore OSD of type {fs-type}.

 :Type: String
 :Default for xfs: ``rw,noatime,inode64``